 Different segments must have different price elasticities (PEDs).

 Markets must be kept separate, either by time, physical distance and nature of use, such as Microsoft Office ‘Schools’ edition which is only available to educational institutions, at a lower price.

 There must be no seepage between the two markets, which means that a consumer cannot purchase at the low price in the elastic sub-market, and then re-sell to other consumers in the inelastic sub-market, at a higher price.

 The firm must have some degree of monopoly power.

 If we assume marginal cost (MC) is constant across all markets, whether or not the market is divided, it will equal average total cost (ATC).
 Profit maximisation will occur at the price and output where MC = MR. If the market can be separated, the price and output in the relatively inelastic sub-market will be P and Q and P1 and Q1 in the relatively elastic sub-market.

 When the markets are separated, profits will be the area MC, P,X,Y + MC1,P1,X1,Y1.
 If the market cannot be separated, and the two submarkets are combined, profits will be the area MC2,P2,X2,Y2.

 If the profit from separating the sub-markets is greater than for combining the sub-markets, then the rational profit maximizing monopolist will price discriminate.

 Market separation and elasticity

-Discrimination is only worth undertaking if the profit from separating the markets is greater than from keeping the markets combined, and this will depend upon the elasticities of demand in the sub-markets.
-Consumers in the inelastic sub-market will be charged the higher price, and those in the elastic sub-market will be charged the lower price.
+Discrimination is only worth undertaking if the profit from separating the markets is greater than from keeping the markets combined, and this will depend upon the relative elasticities of demand in the sub-markets.
+Consumers in the relatively inelastic sub-market will be charged the higher price, and those in the relatively elastic sub-market will be charged the lower price.